 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under elective deferrals (employee contribution).
+The plan permits participants to defer a portion of their salary until future years as an elective deferral.

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
+The plan is administered by The Omni Group.
 Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.